freeCodeCamp/freeCodeCamp/docs/how-to-open-a-pull-request.md

 ### For upcoming curriculum and features

-When you are working on features for our upcoming curriculum `next-*` branches, you have do a cherry pick:
+When you are working on features for our upcoming curriculum `next-*` branches, you have to do a cherry pick:

 1. Make sure your upstream comes in sync with your local: